DX-Ball 2

-DX-Ball 2 is a 1998 brick buster game for Microsoft Windows, developed and published by Longbow Games.
+DX-Ball 2 is a 1998 Breakout clone game for Microsoft Windows, developed and published by Longbow Games.
 As a follow-up to the 1996 cult-classic DX-Ball by Michael P. Welch, the sequel introduced a number of improvements to the original game, including high-colour textured graphics, an original soundtrack by Eric "Sidewinder" Gieseke, multiple board-sets with distinct visual styles, and a hotseat multiplayer mode.
-On November 21, 2018, the game was re-released on Steam as DX-Ball 2: 20th Anniversary Edition, commemorating the game's 20th anniversary, while also ensuring compatibility with more recent versions of Windows.
+On November 21, 2018, the game was re-released and remastered on Steam as DX-Ball 2: 20th Anniversary Edition, commemorating the game's 20th anniversary, while also ensuring compatibility with more recent versions of Windows.
 The anniversary edition introduced high-definition graphics, widescreen gameplay with a selection of new widescreen board-sets, additional power-ups, online leaderboards, and a board-set editor for creating custom board-sets.
 Following the release of the anniversary edition on Steam, distribution of the original demo version of DX-Ball 2 via the Longbow Games website was discontinued, alongside sales of the game's original board pack expansions.

 Gameplay

-Based on the concept of Atari's arcade instalment Breakout, the gameplay of DX-Ball 2 follows the generic formula of the brick buster genre.
+Based on the concept of Atari's arcade installment Breakout, the gameplay of DX-Ball 2 follows the generic formula of the brick buster genre.
 Using the computer mouse, the player moves a paddle across the bottom of the screen, which is used to launch off a ball into a confined field of bricks, clearing the bricks as the ball bounces into them.
 Some bricks will take multiple hits before they clear, while other bricks will be invisible, combustible or unbreakable.
 As bricks disintegrate, they will sometimes eject a random power-up into the playing field, which the player then may choose to catch with the paddle, or avoid, depending on the specific power-up and its effect in the game.
 As the ball bounces back towards the bottom of the screen, the player must steer the paddle to bounce the ball back up again.
 If the player misses the ball and there are no additional balls in play, the paddle will immediately be terminated, penalising the player a spare paddle.
 Clearing all bricks on the screen that can be cleared will allow the player to proceed to the next board in the board-set.
 The game will end either after all spare paddles have been lost, or after all the boards in the selected board-set have been completed.